Frequently Asked Questions

 Is the plan just about housing and roads?

 The Oxfordshire Plan 2050 will be looking at the best way to deliver a better quality of life for all in the county.
-This will include social infrastructure such as schools and access to health services.
-It will also include focusing on health and wellbeing such as encouraging people to cycle and walk rather than driving; protecting and enhancing the natural environment; mitigating climate change and promoting energy efficiency; and enhancing digital connectivity.
+This includes focusing on health and wellbeing such as encouraging people to cycle and walk rather than driving; protecting and enhancing the natural environment; tackling climate change and promoting energy efficiency; and enhancing digital connectivity.
 Enhancing the quality of life for residents of Oxfordshire is a key factor in producing the Plan.
 Everyone involved is keen to explore new ways of monitoring the effectiveness of the policies such as measuring the impact on quality of life/health/happiness to reflect this.

 I already contributed to the Local Plan for my area – what will happen to that?